 Change of circumstances

-You must tell us as soon as possible if your circumstances change.
-This can include changes to your contact details, care arrangements or income.
+It’s important you tell us as soon as possible if your circumstances change.

 If your contact details change

-You must tell us if you change your:
+You must tell us if you change any of the following:

 - postal address